TOTA Award Categories

 Interdisciplinary Team Award

-Recognition of a team of interdisciplinary professionals, which includes an occupational therapist or occupational therapy assistant, who have made significant contributions in some or all of the following areas: a) participation in community projects that affect the lives of persons served by the profession; b) participation in patient advocacy activities; c) involvement in legislative activities to improve the quality of life of persons served by the profession; d) participation in joint research efforts; e) participation in a non- traditional program.
+Recognition of a team of interdisciplinary professionals, which includes an occupational therapist or occupational therapy assistant, who have made significant contributions in some or all of the following areas: a) participation in community projects that affect the lives of persons served by the profession; b) participation in patient advocacy activities; c) involvement in legislative activities to improve the quality of life of persons served by the profession; d) participation in joint research efforts; e) participation in a non-traditional program.
 A written statement with specific examples should describe the achievements of the team.

-Academic Educator of the Year Award
+OT/OTA Academic Educator of the Year Award (2 awards)

-Student Leadership Award
+OT/OTA Student Leadership Award (2 awards)

-Recognition of a student member of TOTA who has made outstanding contributions and has shown leadership in one of the following areas: a) participation in community projects that positively affects the lives of persons served by our profession; b) active involvement in a leadership capacity in local or state professional organizations related to occupational therapy and/or the persons served by the profession; c) participation as an advocate for the profession or for the persons served by the profession.
+Recognition of a student member of TOTA who has made outstanding contributions and has shown leadership and service in the following areas a) active involvement in a leadership capacity in a university/college-based occupational therapy student organization, local or state professional organizations related to occupational therapy and/or the persons served by the OT profession; b) participation in community projects that positively affects the lives of persons served by the OT profession (beyond those required by their OT/OTA degree program); c) participation as an advocate for the profession or the persons served by the profession.
 A written statement should describe the specific achievements of the person.

 Horizon Award

-This award is given to an occupational therapist or occupational therapy assistant who has been in the profession less than five years and has been recognized by his/her peers for contributions to the profession.
-This individual demonstrates exceptional contributions in some or all of the following areas: a) participation in community projects that positively affects the lives of persons served by our profession; b) active involvement in a leadership capacity in local or state professional organizations related to occupational therapy and/or the persons served by the profession; c) participation as an advocate for the profession or for the persons served by the profession.
+This award is given to an occupational therapist or occupational therapy assistant who has been in the profession for less than five years and has been recognized by his/her peers for contributions to the profession.
+This individual demonstrates exceptional contributions in some or all of the following areas: a) participation in community projects that positively affect the lives of persons served by our profession; b) active involvement in a leadership capacity in local or state professional organizations related to occupational therapy and/or the persons served by the profession; c) participation as an advocate for the profession or the persons served by the profession.
 The nominator should provide at least one peer letter of recognition.